ABHIJITHCV11/Big_Data_With_Hive/README.md

 ![](https://github.com/ABHIJITHCV11/Big_Data_With_Hive/blob/main/gif/computer.gif)

-### Next month you decide to launch 5 more branches and start selling other products.
-Now you don't have space on your computer to store the data.💾.
+### Next month you decide to launch 5 new ice-cream shops and start selling other products.
+Now you don't have space on your computer to store all the new data.💾.

 ![](https://github.com/ABHIJITHCV11/Big_Data_With_Hive/blob/main/gif/now_what.gif)